7 Sneaky Ways to Get Your Kids--or Spouse--to Eat Bone Broth

 - Make “bone broth brittle.”

-Check out this awesome idea from Loving Our Guts for converting dehydrated broth into crunchy chips.
+This is an awesome idea on converting dehydrated broth into crunchy chips.
 Admittedly, it takes some work… but if you’re into cooking, it’s a fun project.

 - Sneak broth into BBQ sauce.